scho3560/Sushi_Superheroes_project/README.md

 The data we will use to answer these questions will come from many sources, but some of them can include:
       - Temperature level readings from sensors placed in the ocean at different places
+      - More readings from satellites
       - Depth test results from sensors
-      - Pollution reports from different countries (EEA, UNEP, GPML, The Ocean Cleanup, NOAA, Nexus Plastic, etc.)
+      - Pollution data read from sensors
+      - Operation/depth data from underwater drones
-      - Animal Data from NOAA, IUCN, CMS, USFWS, and other foreign entities.
+      - Animal Data (endangered species) from IUCN, and USFWS, and other foreign entities
       - Government policies regarding conservation

 This data will be collected by our team from the related organizations' websites and their own reports on topics related to our project, which we will use to populate our database tables.